Content on this page:

 ratio in magnetic resonance spectroscopy.

-A chest x-ray should also be done.
+A chest X-ray should also be done.